Jianxun/ltspice_to_svg/context/memory.md

   - Updated ViewboxCalculator to utilize the margin
   - Added margin parameter to command-line interface
   - Fixed edge cases with invalid bounds and zero margin
+- Added font family option for text elements
+  - Added font_family option to RenderingConfig
+  - Updated TextRenderer to use the configured font
+  - Added font-family parameter to command-line interface
+  - Added tests to verify font rendering
+  - Updated README with documentation and examples

 ### In Progress Features
-- Font family option for text elements
+- None at this time

 ### Known Issues
 - None at this time